Physical Address

 Prepare all necessary documents and ensure they are complete, legible, and up-to-date.
 Arriving at the police department with the correct paperwork will expedite the process and increase the chances of a successful release.

-Paying the Release Fees
+Paying The Release Fees

 Once you have provided the required documents, the next step is to pay the release fees.
 These fees typically cover the cost of towing and storing your impounded car during its time in the impound lot.
 The police department will inform you about the specific fees and the accepted payment methods.
 It is important to note that the release fees must be paid in full before the impounded car can be released.